AguaClara/Textbook/Operation/Coagulant_Automation.rst

   C_{coag_{goal_t}}  =C_{coag_{t-\theta}}\left( \frac{C_{cp_t}}{C_{cp_{goal}}} \right)^\frac{2}{3}\left( \frac{C_{turbidity_t}}{C_{turbidity_{t-\theta}}} \right)

+If the particle count is too high the coagulant dose will be increased.
+The coagulant dose will also be increased if the raw water turbidity increases.
+In this system the flocculator and tube settler system is providing continuous guidance on how to optimize the coagulant dose.
+Small errors in the model or in measurements will be self correcting because the value of :math:`K_u` will be continuously updated.

 The next improvement in this simple model would be to add a correction factor for dissolved organic matter.
 The dissolved organic matter would effectively inactivate a concentration of the coagulant.